Purdue-CS193/homework-0-gopinas/index.md

+# Sandhya Gopinath's First CS193 Homework
+- Learn how to use more advanced tools on GitHub
+- Use the terminal more efficiently

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.